Why You Should Incorporate Link Diversity in your SEO

 Blog Comments and Forum Posts

-Blog comments and forum posts that contain links back to your website were once used a lot more heavily for SEO (a little too heavily).
+Blog comments and forum posts that contain backlinks linking to your website were once used a lot more heavily for SEO (a little too heavily).

 These links are still great for pillowing, however please keep in mind:

-- You shouldn’t do more than would be natural for your business to have
+- You should not link out more than what would be natural for your business to receive

 - Your posts/comments should be legitimate and helpful